HarcourtsAcademy/grav-ha-user/pages/02.courses/04.auction/05.auction-programme/auction-program.md

 - Communicating with sellers during the auction
 - Procedures for a successful sale under the hammer or when passed in

-### Programme Structure
+### Program Structure
-The Auctioneering Programme is a full day and usually runs in conjunction with the Auction Sales Programme to provide both industry qualification units required for an Auctioneering Licence.
+The Auctioneering Program is a full day and usually runs in conjunction with the Auction Sales Program to provide both industry qualification units required for an Auctioneering Licence.

 ## Further information
 For all course enquiries and pricing details, please [contact us](/about-us/contact-us).